liquidweb/liquidweb-cli/README.md

 Use "liquidweb-cli [command] --help" for more information about a command.
 ```

+## Obtaining prebuilt binaries

+Head on over to the [releases page](https://github.com/liquidweb/liquidweb-cli/releases)  to get prebuilt binaries for your platform.

 ## Building from source

 You can build liquidweb-cli from source by running `make build` from the root of this repository.
 The resulting program will be located at `./_exe/liquidweb-cli`.
+You can also build+install liquidweb-cli onto your system in the ordinary `go install` way.
+To do this, either just run `go install` from the root of this repository,
+or `make install`.
+If you run `make` with no arguments, this will be the default action.

 ## First Time Setup
 The first time you use liquidweb-cli, you will need to setup an auth context.
 An auth context holds authentication related data for a specific LiquidWeb account.
 You can follow a guided questionnaire to add your auth contexts if you pass arguments `auth init` to liquidweb-cli.
 By default contexts are stored in `~/.liquidweb-cli.yaml` or `%APPDATA%/.liquidweb-cli.yaml` on Windows.